technologiesoutcomes/assignments/assignment4/README.md

-## Key Learnings, experience and Your main selling points
+## Key Learnings, experience and your main selling points

 | Number      |           Subject              | What you have learnt this week and how might you describe this at an interview?   |
 | :---        |            :----:              | :---  |